imcf/snijder/README.md

 * **`D`** ispatcher,
 * **`E`** xecutor and
 * **`R`** eporter

-This project provides a Python package managing one or more job-queues for multiple users in a simple, accessible way.
-Flexibility and maintainability have priority over performance, as the targeted jobs will run in the range of minutes to hours, so being able to process thousands of queue-requests per second is just not important here.

 Initially it was created to replace the queue manager of the [Huygens Remote Manager (HRM)](http://huygens-rm.org/) but from a technical perspective